suhanithakur1108/university-management-/README.md

 A user can carry out the following tasks:

-1.Register a Student
+-Register a Student
-2.Register a Teacher
+-Register a Teacher
-3.See Student / Teacher details
+-See Student / Teacher details
-4 Update Student details
+- Update Student details
-5.Update Teacher details
+-Update Teacher details
-6.Apply for tacher/student leave
+-Apply for tacher/student leave

  ### 2.Technologies Used :
 * Programming Language: Java